-- 3.212 There are a number of playing pitches across the borough for formal and informal sports.
-This includes for football, rugby, cricket, netball and hockey as well as for other sports such as tennis, basketball, bowls etc. In addition there are a plethora of parks and recreation grounds across the borough, as well as other provision such as children and youth play spaces, amenity green space, allotments, public rights of way etc. - 3.213 There is also an extensive Public Rights of Way network across the borough for informal recreation for walkers, runners, cyclists and equestrian users. - 3.214 The Tunbridge Wells Borough Council Playing Pitch Strategy 2017-2033, assesses the existing quantitative and qualitative provision of formal playing pitches (rugby, football, cricket and hockey) across the borough See Appendix 2 for table detailing the existing provision identified across the borough through these studies.
-It is however accepted that it may the case that not all areas of open spaces in every parish across the borough has been picked up through this work and identified within the table, however it does identify the main areas of open space within the borough.
+3.226 There are a number of playing pitches across the borough for formal and informal sports.
+This includes for football, rugby, cricket, netball and hockey as well as for other sports such as tennis, basketball, bowls etc. In addition there are a plethora of parks and recreation grounds across the borough, as well as other provision such as children and youth play spaces, amenity green space, allotments, public rights of way etc.

-- 3.215 The Tunbridge Wells Borough Open Space Study 2018 assesses the existing quantitative and qualitative provision of other outdoor open space, such as parks and recreation grounds, children's and youth play space, outdoor gyms, allotments, informal open space -see Appendix 2 for table of existing provision identified. - 3.216 Some of the sporting facilities/pitches are referred to in both studies as a number of pitches/recreation grounds etc. are used for a number of purposes both in an informal and a formal way.
+- 3.227 There is an extensive Public Rights of Way network across the borough for informal recreation for walkers, runners, cyclists and equestrian users. - 3.228 The Tunbridge Wells Borough Council Playing Pitch Strategy 2017-2033, assesses the existing quantitative and qualitative provision of formal playing pitches (rugby, football, cricket and hockey) across the borough - See Appendix 2 for table detailing the existing provision identified across the borough through these studies.
+It is however accepted that it may the case that not all areas of open spaces in every parish across the borough has been picked up through this work and identified within the table, however it does identify the main areas of open space within the borough. - 3.229 The Tunbridge Wells Borough Open Space Study 2018 assesses the existing quantitative and qualitative provision of other outdoor open space, such as parks and recreation grounds, children's and youth play space, outdoor gyms, allotments, informal open space -see Appendix 2 for table of existing provision identified. - 3.230 Some of the sporting facilities/pitches are referred to in both studies as a number of pitches/recreation grounds etc. are used for a number of purposes both in an informal and a formal way.

-- 3.217 A number of schemes are currently the subject of planning permission as part of larger development schemes where on-site open space has been planned/required as part of schemes coming forward in particular the permitted major developments at the edge of the town of Paddock Wood include a range of formal and informal open space provision as part of the developments currently being implemented. - 3.218 Planning permission has also been granted for the expansion of sporting facilities at Hawkenbury in Royal Tunbridge Wells bringing forward an allocation in previous Local Plans for the expansion of facilities in Royal Tunbridge Wells.
+- 3.231 A number of schemes are currently the subject of planning permission as part of larger development schemes where on-site open space has been planned/required as part of schemes coming forward in particular the permitted major developments at the edge of the town of Paddock Wood include a range of formal and informal open space provision as part of the developments currently being implemented. - 3.232 Planning permission has also been granted for the expansion of sporting facilities at Hawkenbury in Royal Tunbridge Wells bringing forward an allocation in previous Local Plans for the expansion of facilities in Royal Tunbridge Wells.
 Additionally, planning permission has been granted for the expansion of facilities at Rusthall to again bring forward a previous Local Plan allocation to expand sporting facilities.
+However, both of these permissions have recently expired and will need to be reconsidered going forward.